-Further, by outsourcing to the cloud mobile providers can avoid the spending precious CAPEX on IMS-based network and the headaches of 100-message (at least!) flows to establish a phone call.
+Further, by outsourcing to the cloud mobile providers can avoid spending precious CAPEX on IMS-based networks and the headaches of 100-message (at least!) flows to establish a phone call.
 Instead, mobile providers can focus their CAPEX and resources in the area where they get the biggest ROI and satisfying the demand for more and faster LTE.

 Our discussions at the CCA Convention indicate intense interest in this solution and the value proposition resonates with mobile operators.
 Until the mobile ecosystem matures for BC12, rural, regional and small mobile service providers, there is an opportunity to go beyond broadband and being a bit pipe.
 Mobile service providers that have deployed (or soon will be deploying) fixed LTE broadband networks should strongly consider the ‘low-hanging fruit’ of cloud-based VoIP to add profitable ARPU with customer one, on day one.